Our climate approach

 The experience and expertise on climate that we have built across the bank give us a springboard to keep pressing forward and increasing our impact.
 It is our ambition to play a leading role in accelerating the transition.

-See our most recent Climate Progress Update and our Summary for policymakers for more information on our advocacy actions to engage with governments and policymakers for the Terra sectors.
+See our most recent Climate Update 2025 and our annual report for more information on our advocacy actions to engage with governments, policymakers and other stakeholders.

 What’s the deal with fossil fuels?